Mbed-TLS/mbedtls/docs/architecture/testing/invasive-testing.md

 Solution ([instrumentation](#runtime-instrumentation)): run tests with ASan.
 (We also use Valgrind, but it's slower than ASan, so we favor ASan.)

-Since we run many test jobs with a memory leak detector, each test function must clean up after itself.
-Use the cleanup code (after the `exit` label) to free any memory that the function may have allocated.
+Since we run many test jobs with a memory leak detector, each test function or test program must clean up after itself.
+Use the cleanup code (after the `exit` label in test functions) to free any memory that the function may have allocated.

 #### Robustness against memory allocation failure